Fourth Universalist Society in the City of New York: History

 The congregation began in 1838 as New York City's fourth society devoted to the Universalist faith (the previous three were founded in 1796, 1830 and 1832, respectively).
 The congregation's original name was Friends of the Final Restitution and in 1848, it changed its name to the Church of the Divine Paternity.
 It officially took the name of Fourth Universalist Society in the City of New York in 1967.
 Over the years it has attracted notable personalities such as P. T. Barnum, Horace Greeley, Oscar Hammerstein II, Louise Whitfield Carnegie, Lou Gehrig, Barbara Gittings, and Winifred Latimer Norman to its pews.

 In 1898, the congregation built its current home, dubbed "the Cathedral of Universalism", at West 76th Street and Central Park West on New York City's Upper West Side.
 The architect, William Appleton Potter, based the design closely upon Magdalen Tower, Oxford, and buildings at Magdalen College.
 In 1993 Robert A. M. Stern and his co-authors described the church as "one of the few buildings to break from Central Park West's prevailing Classicism."
 A rare design in English Perpendicular Gothic, it received praise from notable architects including Frank Lloyd Wright, whose daughter was married at the church.
 The church houses several significant artistic works, including an altar by Louis Comfort Tiffany, a bronze relief sculpture by Augustus Saint-Gaudens, a mosaic by J&R Lamb Studios, and stained glass windows by Clayton and Bell of London.
 The organ was donated by Andrew Carnegie and his wife, Louise Carnegie, the latter who was a member of the church.
 Originally designed and constructed by the Hutchings-Votey Organ Company of Boston, the organ was rebuilt and revised by the Ernest M. Skinner Company.
+The 76th Street building is part of the Central Park West–76th Street Historic District, designated by the New York City Landmarks Preservation Commission, and is a contributing property to the Central Park West Historic District, listed on the National Register of Historic Places.